jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

 If you add a return statement that returns a function, this function can be used as a cleanup function, or the equivalent of whichever function you want to run un the componentWillUnmount

+### When to optimize

+Should we always use shouldComponentUpdate on every component and React.memo on every functional component?
+Not really, cause they both are extra code that you are running.
+So you have to make sure you implement it only in components that should not change when their parent changes.
+If your component is supposed to change when their parent changes (which is very common), then there is no need to check if component should update or not.

+### React.memo

+Is a tool to prevent re-rendering of functional components unless their content actually changes.
+In order to use this, you can wrap the component on its export declaration with **React.memo(*component*)**.
+This memoizes the component and only changes when its input changes.
+If a parent component renders and tries to re-render the component, React will give back this stored component.
+In order for this to work properly, be careful and make sure that you are not calculating or getting info within the component, but instead **only** passing the information that the component should present when it is being rendered. (even using dot notation to access a component is considered getting info within the component)

+### HIGHER ORDER COMPONENTS (HOCs)

+Higher Order Components are custom components that you can create that have a specific behaviour that can be used as jsx wrappers in order to provide a component with specific functionality.
+For example, you can create an ErrorHandling component that can be wrapped around any component that makes an http request, or a div "WithClass" component that all it does is it receives a prop that adds the passed prop to the class as a div, so whenever you create a component you can wrap it with the WithClass component and pass in the class name as a prop

 ### REACT BEST PRACTICES